roblans/ZWave4Net/README.md

 # ZWave4Net
  ZWave4Net is a .NET library that interfaces with the Aeotec / Aeon Labs Z-Stick.
+It uses an event-driven, non-blocking model that makes it lightweight and efficient.

 Supported Targets: